Characterising memory in quantum channel discrimination via constrained separability problems: Quantum memory and constrained separability problems

 A simple and important tool to compute upper bounds to constrained separability problems is the well known PPT criterion \cite{PhysRevLett.77.1413, Horodecki1996}.
 Every bipartite separable state $\rho_{\rm AB}$ has a positive partial transpose (PPT) $\rho_{\rm AB}^{T_{\rm B}}$.
 Hence, the set of positive operators with a positive partial transpose forms an outer approximation of the separable operators and states which are not PPT are detected as entangled.
 In general, this approximation is not optimal in the sense that there exist entangled states which are PPT.

-This criterion for standard separability can be easily generalized for constrained separable states.
+This criterion for standard separability can be easily generalised for constrained separable states.
 One can state the following. \begin{proposition} Let the state $\rho_{\rm AB}$ be constrained separable with respect to $(\Phi_{\rm A}, \Psi_{\rm B}, a, b)$.
 Then it holds that

 \end{proposition} States $\rho_{\rm AB}$ that fulfil the conditions \eqref{eq:con_ppt_a}-\eqref{eq:con_ppt_c} hence form an outer approximation of the constrained separable states.
 Relaxing the constrained separability constraints to PPT enables an upper bound of the optimisation problem \eqref{eq:csep_problem}.